zhanzhenzhen/futurescript/develop.md

 Each permanent directory must have a `"ref.json"` file.

 `"main.js"` is the entry of each permanent directory. `"test-main.js"` is the entry of testing files. `"ref.json"` lists all referenced permanent files in old versions.
-These referenced files will be copied to the directory (to that in "target" not in "lib") when filling.
+These referenced files will be copied to the directory (to that in "target" or "es5-target", not in "lib") when filling.

 For each version, there may be a related `"readme.js"` file in one permanent directory.
 So, for contributors, there are 2 important documents: This document and the permanent readme document.